jordanflitter/21cmFirstCLASS/README.md

 * Muñoz, J.B., Qin, Y., Mesinger, A., Murray, S., Greig, B., and Mason, C., _"The Impact of the First Galaxies on Cosmic Dawn and Reionization"_, Mon.
 Not.
 Roy.
 Astron.
 Soc.
 511 (2022) 3, 3657-3681 ([arXiv: 2110.13919](https://arxiv.org/pdf/2110.13919)).

 Moreover, besides of incorporating new features in `21cmFAST`, `21cmFirstCLASS` also integrates various open source codes.
 Make sure you cite the relevant papers from the following github links if you use `21cmFirstCLASS` to...
-* Generate consistent initial conditions for the simulation with [CLASS](https://github.com/lesgourg/class_public).
+* Generate consistent initial conditions for the `21cmFAST` simulation (or to perform a joint 21cm-CMB analysis) with [CLASS](https://github.com/lesgourg/class_public).
 * Compute precisely the free electron fraction with [HYREC](https://github.com/nanoomlee/HYREC-2).
 * Compute the power spectrum of any box with [powerbox](https://github.com/steven-murray/powerbox).
 * Compute the noise of 21cm interferometers like HERA with [21cmSense](https://github.com/rasg-affiliates/21cmSense).